louisedelaigue/SO289_cruise_processing/README.md

 ## Processing Steps
 All processing can be run at once using the ```A0_RUN_PROCESSING.py``` script.
 An ```environment.yml``` file can be found in the repo.
 Below is a summary of each processing script.

 - **Detailed processing scripts**

 :warning: Please note: The SMB data, essential for the complete processing, is too large for GitHub hosting.
-To run the entire processing workflow, you'll need to request this file separately
+To run the entire processing workflow, you'll need to request this file separately.

  ```A01_combine_GEOMAR_CTD_data_and_nuts.py```: Combines data received by GEOMAR - CTD and nutrients - analyzed on board.